haraldrudell/AC1300-USB/README.md

 # Fastest USB Wi-Fi in 2020

-Recent USB adapters are based on Realtek RTL8814AU chip capable of AC1900: 4x4x3
+Recent USB adapters are based on Realtek RTL8814AU chip capable of AC1900 3x3:3

-This means that a usb port can become a 90 Mb/s access point on Linux
+This means that a usb3 port can become a 500 Mb/s throughput access point on Linux

 Some adapters are:
-* Netgear A7000 $69.99
+* Netgear A7000 $69.99: performs best in tests
 * Trendnet TEW-809UB
 * Edimax EW-7833UAC
 * ASUS USB-AC68